nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 By making use of the enumeration `TeamAction`, this command decides its execution path to either add or remove someone from the list of potential teammates.

-Similar logic required by the command after (e.g. `model#setPerson`) regardless of the path taken will hence have a single implementation, reducing the risks of have 2 out-of-sync commands.
+Similar logic required by the command after (e.g. `model#setPerson`) regardless of the path taken will hence have a single implementation, reducing the risks of having 2 out-of-sync commands.

 ### Filtering feature